 Your Initial Consultation

-Before your male rhinoplasty, you will need to have an initial appointment to determine if you are a good candidate.
-This will be a virtual meeting with Dr Broadhurst, either over the phone or via FaceTime.
-Every procedure is different, which means this your surgery will be specially tailored to achieve the best results for you.
+Before undergoing a male rhinoplasty, you will need to have an initial appointment to determine the factors that can affect the outcome of the procedure.
+Every procedure is different, which means the surgery will be specially tailored for you.
 You will need to discuss your medical history and any current medications you are taking.
-Additionally, you should express your concerns and reasons for wanting surgery, as well as your ideal outcomes.
+Additionally, you should express your concerns and reasons for wanting surgery, as well as your expected outcomes.
 This will help us develop a treatment plan that is suited to your needs and goals.
-During this meeting, your surgeon will explain the process of surgery and what to expect afterwards.
+During this meeting, Dr Broadhurst will explain the process of surgery and what to expect afterwards.
 You should then have a good understanding of what the process entails.

 Your Second Consultation

-Your second meeting will take place in person a few weeks before your male rhinoplasty.
-This will be at one of our Brisbane, Sunshine Coast, Hervey Bay, Bundaberg, or Ballina locations.
+Your second meeting will occur a few weeks before male rhinoplasty.
+This will be at one of our Brisbane, Sunshine Coast, Hervey Bay, or Bundaberg locations.
 The purpose of this is to ensure you are prepared for surgery, confirm the details, and discuss the likely outcomes.
 It will also give you the chance to ask any further questions.

 Dr Broadhurst will examine your nose to determine the exact areas to target.
-You will discuss the surgery in detail in order to confirm any last details and ensure you have a full understanding of the process.
+You will discuss the surgery to confirm any last details and ensure you have a full understanding of the process.
 After this meeting, you should have a clear idea of what to expect before and during surgery, as well as the aftercare and healing process.
-Dr Broadhurst welcomes any questions you may have about your surgery.
-With years of experience, he will be able to provide you with quality advice and information so that you can approach surgery fully informed.
+Dr Broadhurst welcomes any questions you may have about the surgery.

 Procedure

-The surgery is performed in one day under a general anaesthetic.
-In some cases, if the nose surgery is less complex, your surgeon may opt for a local anaesthetic.
-You may need to stay in the hospital overnight, depending on how your body responds to the surgery.
+The surgery is performed under a general anaesthetic.
 We recommend that patients have someone there, usually a friend or family member, to make sure they get home safely.

-During your male rhinoplasty surgery, the surgeon will shape the nose by modifying the bones and cartilage.
+During male rhinoplasty surgery, the surgeon will shape the nose by modifying the bones and cartilage.
 He will remove or add cartilage according to what was discussed during your consultation.
-Reduction rhinoplasty is when tissue is removed from the nose to the area smaller or more refined.
-Augmentation, on the other hand, adds volume to a certain area to achieve the desired size and shape.
-For example, if the tip of your nose requires rebuilding, your surgeon may take a cartilage graft from a different area of the body.
+Reduction rhinoplasty is when tissue is removed from the nose.
+Augmentation, on the other hand, adds volume to a certain area.
+For example, if the tip of your nose requires rebuilding, the surgeon may take a cartilage graft from a different area of the body.
 This is usually the rib or ear.
 Surgeons can use one of two methods when performing this surgery:

 Male Open Rhinoplasty